robinsonfdossantos/Fishing-Fanatics/README.md

 # Fishing-Fanatics
-Share your fishing spots with fellow fish fanatics!
+Share your best spots with fellow fishing fanatics!

 [![License: MIT](https://img.shields.io/badge/License-MIT-E365FF.svg)](https://opensource.org/licenses/MIT)

 ## Project Description
+---
 ```
 The objective of this project was to design a user-friendly web application that enables fishing enthusiasts to interact with each other and share information about their favourite fishing spots and fishing experiences via posts on the application.
 The application was created to enable existing users to return and login or new users to sign up to gain access to the application.